fsspencer/dockerize-magento/README.md

 1. Download your project code within any directory you want
 2. Copy a single sql file with a database dump to your project root
 3. Get a copy from the original app/etc/config.php
-4. Execute the following from your root directory `sh <(curl -s https://raw.githubusercontent.com/fsspencer/bash-docker-magento/master/dockerize)`
+4. Execute the following from your root directory `dockerize install`
 5. Follow the steps of the script
 6. Select `create new database` and `import database` when the script asks.
 This will create your env.php file, set your store URL and the rest

 ## Switching Between Projects
-The `dockerize` script will create a new .dockerized file into your project root directory.
+The `dockerize start` command will create a new .dockerized file into your project root directory.
 Make sure to not commit that file to your repository.

 That file will save some configuration parameters after you initialized the project for the first time, in order to prevent to execute the whole process twice.

+Whenever you execute `dockerize start` it will stop any magento docker container and initialize a new one with the current project.

 ## Access to Web Server